Can This Music Improve Your Health

 - Post-Workout Recovery: “Research shows that low-frequency sounds promote a deeper level of muscular relaxation,” says Cooper.
 Try Paua, which she says is particularly good for relieving stress and tension after exercise.

 - Bedtime Wind-Down: Look for a piece of music that has long, low tones and is more “soundscape-y” than “musical” in that it doesn’t change too much, suggests Cooper.
 You also want to avoid songs with sharp, high-pitched sounds.
 A nice piece for your evening ears (composed by Cooper herself): Somnus X, which starts off with a broader soundscape and then gently fades over 10 minutes.

-- Instant Stress Relief: If you choose a track that incorporates breath work (in this case, words are allowed), it can doubly help your brain and body switch into rest-and-digest mode.
-Cooper's own balanced-breathing exercise, called BB1, can help calm anxiety in five minutes or less.
+- Instant Stress Relief: If you choose a track that incorporates breath work (in this case, words are allowed), it can doubly help your brain and body switch from into rest-and-digest.
+Cooper’s own balanced-breathing exercise, called BB1, can help calm anxiety in five minutes or less.

 And while you can experience the benefits of music medicine almost instantly with a single dose, listen for at least five minutes a day and the benefits only grow.
-"Our studies have found that there appears to be a cumulative effect", says Cooper.
-"The more you listen to music medicine—just like the more you meditate or practise mindfulness—the more effective the process becomes.
-You enable yourself to go deeper because it's not unfamiliar".
+“Our studies have found that there appears to be a cumulative effect,” says Cooper.
+“The more you listen to music medicine — just like the more you meditate or practice mindfulness — the more effective the process becomes.
+You enable yourself to go deeper because it’s not unfamiliar.”
 As in: The more familiar you are with that Mozart-induced Zen, the more Zen you can be.